smok-serwis/cassandra/README.md

 To enable health check just set the environment variable `HEALTHCHECK_ENABLE` to `1`.

 If you choose not to enable the health check, the container will be always marked as healthy.

+# Enabling Jaeger tracing

+In order to enable Jaeger tracing just define the envs `JAEGER_AGENT_HOST`, and optionally `JAEGER_AGENT_PORT`, which is 6831 by default.

 # Bash